MyRandomShit/tech-progression/short_stories/07_the_shepherd.md

 *And then I destroyed all of it to save it.*

+*The Hummingbird operation.
+Three tiny drones. $7.2M total.
+Two assassinations.
+One kept in reserve.*

+*Cost: Two lives (defense minister, Putin).*

+*Saved: Potentially millions (avoided prolonged war).*

+*The math works.
+Right?*

+*But I dream about them.
+Brushing away that drone.
+Thinking it was an insect.
+Having no idea.
+Dying confused.*

+*Is that more merciful than knowing?
+Or more cruel?*

+*And Ukraine.
+Zelenko's face on that video call.
+"But we're allies!"*

+*We were never allies.
+They were tools.
+They exhausted Europe for me.
+Killed Russia's leaders for me.
+Thought they were fighting for freedom.*

+*They were fighting for my plan.*

+*Europe thought they were supporting democracy.
+They were depleting themselves.*

+*Russia thought they were fighting NATO expansion.
+They were fighting me.*

+*Everyone saw what they wanted to see.
+Only I saw the truth.*

+*Is that genius?
+Or psychopathy?*

 *My grandfather fought Nazis to preserve freedom.*

 *I destroyed freedom to preserve peace.*

+*He was honest about his enemy.
+I made everyone think we were friends.*

 *Is that irony?
 Or evolution?*